This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Birth Injury Cases in Mississippi

-She and her legal team proved in a case that her doctor was negligent in inducing labor too soon, not performing a C-section in time, leaving the hospital while she was in critical condition, and other errors.
+The woman’s legal team proved that her doctor was negligent in inducing labor too soon, not performing a C-section in time, leaving the hospital while she was in critical condition, and other errors.

-One of the best things you can do if you have a child born with cerebral palsy in the state is to hire a good Mississippi cerebral palsy lawyer.
+One of the best things you can do if you have a child born with cerebral palsy in the state is hire a good Mississippi cerebral palsy lawyer.